kmahon37/plex-dvr-waker/README.md

     - You only need the "Runtime" (not the "SDK") installer.
 2. Download the latest version of Plex DVR Waker below, or choose a specific version from the [`dist` folder](https://github.com/kmahon37/plex-dvr-waker/tree/master/dist).
     - [Download Plex DVR Waker](https://github.com/kmahon37/plex-dvr-waker/raw/master/dist/PlexDvrWaker.1.0.1.zip)
+    - Upgrading to a newer version?
+      - If you are using the `monitor` task, then you must first stop it before you can delete/overwrite the `PlexDvrWaker.dll` file.
+        1. Open the Windows Task Scheduler.
+        2. Go to the "Plex DVR Waker" folder.
+        3. Right-click on the "DVR monitor" task, and click "End".
     - Unzip the contents to your favorite folder.

 ## Quick Start